lakshaytalkstocomputer/LearnJavaScript/README.md

 # LearnJavaScript
-Almost everything while learning JavaScript.
+Almost everything while learning JavaScript from youtube video of 3 and half hourse by freeCodeCamp.